sunluelectric/document-explainer/README.md

 ```

 **Note:**

-- Use `document_explainer_online_check.py` for the latest features and online cross-checking.
+- Use `document_explainer.py` for all features and online cross-checking.
-- `document_explainer.py` is retained for legacy purposes and does not include the cross-check agent.

 ### Key Files Explained